Installation#

 GPU support#

-Assuming you installed using either of the mamba
+Assuming you installed using either of the conda

 -based methods on Windows or Linux, SLEAP should automatically have GPU support enabled.